 - there are a number of older documents that don't meet accessibility requirements

 We are continuing to work through our files with an emphasis on key documents.
-We plan to review remaining documents in February 2021.
+We will again review this in Sept 2021.

 Issues with interactive tools and transactions

 We are aware that some of our internal and external applications that and provided by 3rd parties and skinned to look like our site are not accessible.

-We will continue to work with our suppliers whilst transitioning into the new unitary authority model for April 2021.
+We will continue to work with our suppliers to resolve any outstanding issues.

 Some parts of this site link to or use content provided by other websites and which are not as accessible as our site.
 These include: